 If your business has a long-term vision of a heavily automated warehouse with robots whizzing around to grab packages, perform cycle counts and complete other key tasks, you need to build an IIoT foundation to get there.

-Connected devices for mobile data collection, app access and communication are necessary systems in establishing a framework for long-terms warehouse automation.
+Connected devices for mobile data collection, app access and communication are necessary systems in establishing a framework for long-term warehouse automation.
 In practice, a fully automated warehouse is so complex and requires such expensive, advanced robotics systems that most companies are still years, and possibly decades, away from such a situation.
 Instead of going for full automation, many organizations will be deploying robots alongside humans in order to advance the automation agenda.

 With this mixed environment of humans and robots in mind, businesses must give employees the tools they need to gather data quickly, communicate with robots and transmit data to stakeholders in real time.
 Technologies that can provide a base for these types of advances include: